syncfusion-content/windowsforms-docs/WindowsForms/Chart/Design-time-Features.md

 ## Chart Templates

-EssentialChart is provides support to save the series and point properties as XML file.
-This enables you to save the series and point properties into chart template and load the chart templates into the [ChartControl](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl.html) when needed.
+EssentialChart provides support to save the series and point properties as XML file.
+This enables you to save the series and point properties into chart template and load the chart templates into the [Chart Control](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl.html) when needed.

 ### Use Case Scenarios